-The Sale and Purchase Agreement for the land is included in Appendix B. The Sale and Purchase Agreement identifies KIPG as the purchaser of the property, and the Deed of Nomination confirms that Melia Development Limited has been nominated as the purchaser under the Sale and Purchase Agreement.
+The Sale and Purchase Agreement for the land (Appendix B), which identifies KIPG as the purchaser of the property, and the Deed of Nomination confirms that Melia Development Limited has been nominated as the purchaser.
 These documents confirm that Melia Development Limited has sufficient legal interest in the land to be able to implement the proposed development.
-For comparison:
+More detail is provided in Appendix 00.